Tuck stitch meets knit-weaving

 Striping for an even number of rows matters if color changes are made on a fixed side ie if a color changer is in use.
 Yarn ends at color changes may be cut or the yarn can be carried up the side depending on preference and the number of rows involved.
 If carried up for long stretches, the alternate color yarn not in use may be secured by e wrapping it on the end needle periodically.
 Care needs to be taken that the float up the side is not so short as to have an effect on the swatch length and having an effort to remedy that will leave yarn ends too short to be secured.

-The result is not going to produce a proper square, garter stitch is the only knit stitch that results in approximately true square shapes.
+The result will not produce a proper square, garter stitch is the only knit stitch that results in approximately true square shapes.

-If the center of the machine is always used for swatches, keep an eye on the stitch formation.
+If the center of the needle bed is used for swatches while keeping an eye on the stitch formation.
 If loops are formed repeatedly on specific needles akin to tuck stitches or problem areas such as those in the center of this swatch are encountered, they can be caused by damaged needles or sticky latches that may result from frequent use.
 Diagonal lines in knits that maintain straight sides are also achieved using short row/holding intarsia techniques.
 Segments are planned in specific orders which can be varied to form added shapes.
 Chevrons would be more easily created by knitting separate strips and seaming as you knit or after the fact.
 The addition of small-repeat fair isle patterns is also possible.
 Keep in mind when bringing needles back into work to reverse shaping, needle preselection for accurate patterning in Brother machines needs to be maintained by hand selection.
 Some of the published punchcard patterns can serve as a source for diagonal lines that may be tiled and programmed for the full design in addition to being used for their original intent.
 Numbers 52, 384, and 328 (published with error), are suitable for tuck, slip, and FI with moderately wide floats, while 335 would fail as a tuck stitch.

 Tiling as in any patterning will reveal errors, such as here for 328.
 The latter was edited to a 22-stitch wide repeat, becoming suitable for only electronic machine models.